chinmay-github-account/eazybank-agentVerse/README.md

 Market Insights:
 --------------------
-Ask about EazyBank's market performance (e.g., "How is EazyBank performing in the market?", "What is EazyBank's stock price?").
+Ask about EazyBank's market performance (e.g., "How is Bank of America performing in the market?", "What is Bank of America's stock price?").
 Verify that the agent provides the latest stock price and relevant market news.

 Expected Outcomes:
 ------------------------